COL7(1)26: Numerical Algorithms

 Students should use either Python 3 (with Numpy/Scipy) or MATLAB for the programming component of the homework.
 Some online tutorials and references for Numpy:

 Late policy: Homework assignments are due at midnight on the due date.
-You are allowed a total of 4 late days across all the assignments.
+You are allowed a total of 4 late days across all the assignments, counted with a granularity of 0.5 days (i.e. submission times are rounded up to the next noon or midnight).
 Any submissions exceeding these limits will not be graded.

 Audit pass requirements: At least 75% attendance, 50% marks in the course total, and 20% marks in each homework, quiz, and exam.